Donald Trump defeats niece Mary Trump in lawsuit over inheritance | Politics

 Now a 57-year-old psychologist, Mary Trump claimed that her uncles Donald and Robert Trump and aunt Maryanne Trump Barry were supposed to protect her interests but instead "squeezed" her out of tens of millions of dollars.
 She claimed she learned of the fraud only when the New York Times published a 2018 Pulitzer Prize-winning probe into Donald Trump's finances, including his alleged efforts to avoid taxes.

-But the judge said the settlement, which gave Mary Trump more than $2.7 million, "clearly and unambiguously" released the defendants from Mary Trump's claims.
-He also said the settlement was neither unfair, nor "a case where defendants' alleged threats precluded the exercise of plaintiff's free will."
+But the judge said the settlement, which gave Mary Trump more than $2.7 million, was neither unfair, nor "a case where defendants' alleged threats precluded the exercise of plaintiff's free will."
+He also said the settlement "clearly and unambiguously" released the defendants from Mary Trump's claims.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)